Primary 1 registration 2023: 27 schools oversubscribed in Phase 2A

 The number of oversubscribed schools in Phase 2A this year was fewer than last year, when 33 primary schools were oversubscribed.

-Use the map to find out the Phase 2A results for every primary school in Singapore:
+Use the map to find out which primary schools are oversubscribed in Phase 2A:

+(Use the list function on the left of the map to find the schools you are looking for)

 The most oversubscribed primary school in Phase 2A this year was Gongshang Primary School in Tampines, with 163 applications for 46 places.